☆ ☆ ☆ ☆ ☆

 That estimate felt a little high because the general rule of thumb is that you paddle about 3 miles an hour (of course, wind and current have a say in that too) but they were correct in that timing.
 We averaged a solid 3mph but if you add in breaks (of which, we took a couple of course) we were almost spot-on at 5 hours.

 After completing our shuttle and loading our boats, we set off on our first part of the trip.
 We were immediately struck by the beauty of the river and just kind of knew it was going to be a great couple days.
-The Kickapoo gently meanders back and forth between the beautiful sandstone cliffs created by the glacier.
+The Kickapoo gently meanders back and forth between the beautiful limestone and sandstone cliffs created by the glacier.
 To paddle this for the first time is a special experience as rounding every bend brings something new.
 It's never boring as there are too many curves to keep you occupied.
 It's sometimes riffly and sometimes the current can get a little pushy but it's generally a very leisurely paddle.
 There is one short little drop about a mile into the trip but nothing too significant otherwise.

 Water levels were a bit below normal, as expected since practically all of Wisconsin has suffered from the drought but it didn't adversely affect the paddling.
 Early on, there were a couple times where we misread the current, got hung up in the shallows and got out instead of scooting but those portages were nothing more than a few feet of walking.
 There was almost always an obvious channel to follow as the water moved from bend to bend.